-You’ll discover its secrets step by step.
-The alleys are full of surprises and every stroll is an experience.
-Stand next to the picture-perfect lighthouse at the port, a 16th-century Venetian construction.
-Walk among the impressive buildings and attractions: the Küçük Hasan mosque, the renovated Grand Arsenal, the Splanzia ruins and the Kum Kapi at Miaouli Beach.
+You’ll discover its secrets step by step: the picture-perfect lighthouse at the port, the Küçük Hasan mosque, the renovated Grand Arsenal, the Splanzia ruins and the Kum Kapi at Miaouli Beach.

-Get lost in the ambience of the aristocratic suburb of Halepa, with its neoclassical buildings that once hosted the consulates of the Great Powers.
-You’ll feel as if you’re in a different era: the school of “San Joseph”, the Russian church of Saint Mary Magdelene, the Palace of Prince George… Chania’s old town will sweep you off your feet.
+Lose yourself in the aristocratic suburb of Halepa, with its neoclassical buildings that once hosted the consulates of the Great Powers.
+You’ll feel as if you’re in a different era: the school of “San Joseph”, the Russian church of Saint Mary Magdelene, the Palace of Prince George… and so much more.

 Kastelli Hill was once ancient Kydonia and, later, a Byzantine castle.
-Eventually a city was built around it, with new walls erected by the Venetians.
+Eventually, a city was built around it, with new walls erected by the Venetians.
 That’s the history you’ll encounter today.
 You’ll see the Byzantine influences on Karaoli Dimitriou Street and the excavated Proto-Minoan settlement on Kanevaro Street.
-Make your way to the edge of the Kastelli citadel to watch the sunset, which turns the old town into a technicolour dream.
+Make your way to the edge of the Kastelli citadel to watch the sunset, which gives the old town a technicolour evening charm.